tomhendra/courses/11-master-the-coding-interview/README.md

 #### 6.1.1.
 When to use recursion

-- A good rule -- when you are working with data structures which you are not sure how deep they are.
+- A good rule is when you are working with data structures which you are not sure how deep they are.
 - Tail call optimization allows recursions to be called without increasing the call stack.
 - For traversing trees or graphs (BFS / DFS) recursion is better than iterative.
 - Recursion can be preferred for certain sorting.
 - Whenever we are using a tree or converting something into a tree, consider recursion.
 - 3 rules to follow for when a recursive problem presents itself in interview:

-  - 1. Divided into a number of subproblems that are smaller instances of the same problem.
+1. Divided into a number of subproblems that are smaller instances of the same problem.
-  - 2. Each instance of the subproblem is identical in nature.
+2. Each instance of the subproblem is identical in nature.
-  - 3. The solutions of each subproblem can be combined to solve the problem at hand.
+3. The solutions of each subproblem can be combined to solve the problem at hand.

 - Divide & conquer using recursion.

 ### 6.2.
 Sorting